eProsima/Integration-Service-docs/docs/use-case4.rst

 So, the requirement in both machines is to have :code:`ROS2` (Crystal or superior) installed with a *talker-listener* example working.

-**Note**: If you built the :code:`integration-service` and/or :code:`ROS2` packages with colcon, please make sure to have done all the required sourcing of the colcon overlays or, in alternative, to have added the opportune source commands to the .bashrc file, as explained in the :ref:`Getting Started <getting started>` section.

 Open 2 terminals in each machine: